TownLink

 TownLink is a circular bus route that operates in St Helier on Jersey.
 It is operated by LibertyBus.

 History

 In the late 1990s, a circular route branded "Hoppa" operated within St Helier, but it was short lived.
 The introduction of a bus service was approved in 2011, but did not launch in 2013 as intended.

 In January 2021, it was announced that a new route would be trialed in the summer.
 In August 2021, a £365,000 contract was agreed with LibertyBus and it was stated that the route would start by the end of 2021.
 The route started on 30 May 2022.

 Service

-The bus service operates from Monday to Saturday between 9am and 6pm.
+The bus service operates from Monday to Saturday between 9 am and 6 pm.
 The entire loop takes around 30 minutes.